Former 49er All-American Greg Magee enters his second year as an assistant coach at Long Beach State where he oversees the horizontal jumps.

 As an athlete, Magee was a five-time All-American at Long Beach State.
 He earned indoor All-America honors in the long jump and outdoor All-America honors in the triple jump in 1976 and 1977.
 Magee was also a member of the 49ers' 1977 4x400 relay team that garnered All-America distinction.
 In addition, Magee was the Pacific Coast Athletic Association long jump champion in 1977.

 In his two years with the 49ers, Magee established a then school record in the indoor triple jump (currently No. 3).
-He also registered a pair of top-10 outdoor marks in the triple jump and long jump, which still rank third and eighth, respectively.
+He also registered a pair of top-10 outdoor marks in the triple jump and long jump, which still rank third and ninth, respectively.

 Magee transferred to LBSU from Los Angeles Trade Tech College.
 Upon completing his education at Long Beach State, Magee joined the Army where he continued his athletic career.